userx007/uRustBook/docs/MainTopics/29_Pinning_and_the_Pin_Type.md

 # Pinning and the Pin Type in Rust

-I'll create a comprehensive guide covering this advanced Rust topic with practical examples.I've created a comprehensive guide to Pinning in Rust with practical examples.
-Here's a summary of the key concepts:

 ## **Core Concepts**

 **Pin<T>** is a wrapper type that provides a guarantee: once a value is pinned, it won't move in memory.
 This is crucial for: